CKC-Technologies/tunl-embedded-payment-form/README.md

 ![image](https://user-images.githubusercontent.com/2927894/228682190-d425278c-e3ab-45b7-a2b6-cdde903f2ddb.png)

-In the code above, the user will fill out there details and click the `Make Payment` button.
+In the code above, the User will fill out there details and click the `Make Payment` button.
 This button will call some javascript to generate our unique embeddable form url.
-We can then udpate the iframe in our mock modal and display it to the user to fill out their credit card details.
+We can then udpate the iframe in our mock modal and display it to the User to fill out their credit card details.

 #### Client Side Javascript